Features

 • without round-tripping the broker;

-• power "is this lease still mine?" checks before destructive operations
+• power "is this lease still mine?" checks before destructive operations such as

-• (stop, cleanup, actions register).
+• stop, cleanup, and actions register.

 #SSH Key Storage